PieroBarcellos/sys-con/README.md

 ###### \[Switch FW 5.0.0+\] [Atmosphère only]

 ## UPDATE
 Logitech Steering Wheels (G920), when connected on Switch dock (USB), are recognized with a XboxOne Controller.
-In this fork, I tried add some Logiteck SDK files, but I can't compile (problems with DevKitPro and Atmosphere Lib in mu PC - something I did wrong).
+In this fork, I tried add some Logiteck SDK files, but I can't compile (problems with DevKitPro and Atmosphere Lib in my PC - something I did wrong).
 If you can compile the files, call me.
+More about this here: https://github.com/cathery/sys-con/issues/308